Recent Alumni

 Life Sciences Communication & Global Health, BS

-Cindy Dong, who grew up in New Berlin, Wisconsin, will be graduating this spring with a bachelor’s in global health and life sciences communication and a certificate in Asian American studies.
+Cindy Dong, who grew up in New Berlin, Wisconsin, graduated with a bachelor’s in global health and life sciences communication and a certificate in Asian American studies.
 In this Q&A, she discusses what drew her to the global health and life sciences communication majors, her leadership roles in student organizations, and her involvement in the global health department.
 She plans to work in public health or higher education.

 Sam Anhalt